 It’s actually called remarketing.
 A website (like Amazon) adds a little bit of code (the infamous cookie) to your browser, giving them the ability to show you ads on other sites based on your behavior.
 Your brand can do the same thing thanks to Facebook’s Pixel capabilities and a little bit of strategic thinking.

 Do you have a pricing page?
 Do you have blog posts about your product?
 Do you have a page that talks about your product features or the benefits you deliver to clients?
 If someone takes the time to read those pages—better yet, if they click on a call to action like “Buy Now” or “Contact Us”—that’s probably a person you want to talk to.
 So why not increase the likelihood of this happening?

-Using remarketing, you can make targeted ads appear on other sites to entice that potential customer to come back.
-Get their attention with lead magnets like guides, webinars, instructional content or a simple call to action asking them to get in touch.
+Using remarketing, you can make targeted ads appear on other sites to entice potential customer to come back.
+Get their attention with lead magnets like guides, webinars, instructional content, or a simple call to action asking them to get in touch.
 All of these options can work wonders.

 Here are a few pages that often yield great remarketing opportunities for B2B brands: